coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Expunge an Arrest Record in Colorado

-Individuals who want to restrict public access to their Colorado arrest records can apply for sealing in the court where an arrest or criminal record is filed.
+Individuals who want to restrict public access to their Colorado arrest records can apply for sealing in the court where the arrest or criminal record is filed.
 The State of Colorado does not "expunge" (physically destroy) arrest records, except for juvenile delinquency records per C.R.S §19-1-306.

 To file a petition to seal a Colorado adult arrest record, a person must qualify under C.R.S. §24-72-703.
 Generally, one can only file for sealing with the court once in 12 months, except otherwise provided by the court.
 Further, a petitioner must not owe restitution, court costs, fines, late fees, or other fees ordered by the court in the case.